 primary: flexion of the hip and knee

 Satisfaction of search is a common error in diagnostic radiology.
 It occurs when the reporting radiologist fails to continue to search for subsequent abnormalities after identifying an initial one.
-This initial detection of an abnormalities satisfies the "search for meaning" and the re...
+This initial detection of an abnormality satisfies the "search for meaning" and the reporting of t...

 Saturation recovery (SR) sequences are rarely used for imaging now.
 Their primary use at this time is as a technique to measure T1 times more quickly than an inversion recovery pulse sequence.
 Saturation recovery sequences consist of multiple 90 degree RF pulses at relatively short repetition ti...